Onyx-Protocol/Onyx/docs/internal/ops.md

     - TODO: Edit `bin/upload-docs` command to include a production target.
 Currently only handles staging.

 TODO: Determine whether we should also use GitHub's releases feature.

+## Monitoring Performance

+We have two performance dashboards, Librato and Perfdash.
+They're both web apps, so visit the link to view each one.

+Perfdash polls /debug/vars on a running Chain Core and visualizes the returned HDR histograms and a few other metrics.

+The histogram graph has quantile on the horizontal axis and latency (duration) on the vertical.
+You can look up the 99th percentile (or any other percentile) latency as the vertical position of the curve at the p99 tick.

+The histograms are recorded in 1-minute "buckets", and each bucket is plotted on top of the others.
+The newest complete bucket is solid blue, and older bucket lines are drawn with more transparency.
+The current bucket (which is still collecting data) is plotted in magenta.